 With this favorable judgement, we must think that the need of the hour is to be sensitive towards such cases of harassment and do not start shaming the man right away as it could prove fatal to him if he is innocent.
 The society and the sexual harassment complaints committee of the corporates cannot be biased mentally with the conceived notions of ‘men are always wrong, and women never lie in such scenarios.
 Our laws should ensure that a wronged woman must get justice but should also ensure that any innocent man doesn’t get wronged in the judicial process.

 Our principles of social justice and socialism should not get extreme up to the point that they become a weapon of misuse for vested interests or ulterior motives.
 A right balance must be struck in the provisions of this law that ensures that the innocent is not punished and the guilty never gets away without punishment.
 If we can do it in the coming years, we will be able to create a safe and happy workplace environment for women and men.

 How Muds Can Help You Legally?

-Muds Management is a consulting firm that specialises in PoSH Act and can help you if you are dealing with a malicious PoSH complaint.
-We provide complete legal support to our clients for proving their innocence and ask for compensations for the damage done to their reputation and career.
+Muds Management is a consulting firm that specializes in PoSH Act and can help you if you are dealing with a malicious PoSH complaint.
+We provide complete legal support to our clients for proving their innocence and ask for compensation for the damage done to their reputation and career.
 We also work with corporates to create awareness among their workforce about PoSH Act 2013 via Offline and Online Training.
 We also help corporates in the management of sexual harassment policies like

 - training of the members of their internal complaints committee